Malek14032000/Projet_SMA/README.md

     ```

 4. Visualisation:

 Once the simulation starts, a browser-based visualization will automatically open to allow you to observe the robots' activities in real-time.
 You can set up your own configuration by modifying the parameters `number of green agents`, `number of yellow agents`, `number of red agents` and  `number of waste`.

-When you press the **play button**, the simulation will start: on the left, the agents will start moving in the grid, on the right the monitoring metrics will evolve through the steps.
-As metrics we chose : the number of total waste disposed through time, the total number of green waste moved through time, the total number ofyellow waste moved through time and the the number of total red waste moved through time.
-Below is a screenshot of the UI, implemented using solora.
+Pressing the **play button** will initiate the simulation.
+On the left side of the screen, agents begin navigating the grid, while on the right, key monitoring metrics dynamically update over time.
+The tracked metrics include: **the total amount of waste disposed over time**, **the amount of green waste moved**, **yellow waste moved**, and **red waste moved**.
+Below is a screenshot of the user interface, developed using Solora.

 **TODO: mettre un screenshot de la page solora**